By James Eliot, Markets & Finance Editor

 Looking forward, several trends will shape how companies and investors approach the seismic risks associated with Japan’s tech sector:

-• Emerging Market for Disaster Recovery Tech: As firms like SoftBank double down on robotic solutions, the disaster recovery sector is projected to expand significantly.
-The Federal Reserve anticipates that investments in recovery technologies will gain traction as organizations recognize the high stakes of being unprepared.
+Emerging Market for Disaster Recovery Tech: As firms like SoftBank double down on robotic solutions, the disaster recovery sector is projected to expand significantly.
+The Federal Reserve anticipates that investments in recovery technologies will gain traction as organizations recognize the high stakes of being unprepared, in line with insights gathered on tech companies’ adaptations.

 Investors should be alert in the next 12 months, adapting their strategies to accommodate these shifts.
 Failing to consider these dynamics could exacerbate financial losses, particularly if another disaster strikes.